-Do you ever think about how important your purchasing threshold is?
-Your agency’s simplified acquisition threshold (SAT), or the dollar amount a request must be within to not require a formal bidding process (request for proposal or RFP), can actually make or break the whole flow of your procurement efforts.
-It can be the difference between an accelerated, responsive request or one that drags to a halt after so many delays, sapping your procurement team’s resources and budget.
-Remember, RFPs are only 20% of of the government market — and everyone can agree on the reason why.
+If you haven’t thought about your agency’s purchasing threshold lately, it’s a good time to take a look.
+It may be more important than you think.
+That’s because your simplified acquisition threshold (SAT) can make or break the flow of your procurement efforts.
+Why?
+It’s the difference between an accelerated, responsive request and a detailed, time-consuming request for proposal (RFP).
+However, RFPs are only 20% of of the government market —because there are simpler, quicker ways to procure the goods and services you need.

 How do I avoid the dreaded RFP?

 Why are requests for quote (RFQs) a better option?

-Requests for quote (RFQs) have been rapidly gaining traction among state, local, and education (SLED) agencies in recent years as the best choice for full and open competition.
+Requests for quote (RFQs) have gained traction among state, local, and education (SLED) agencies in recent years as the best choice for full and open competition.
 Informal quotes allow buyers to receive competitive pricing on products or services without extensive, time-consuming paperwork and other inefficient procurement methods.
 RFQs have revolutionized how buyers approach procurement, leading to dramatic savings in budget allocation through a streamlined, cohesive, and centralized purchasing process with a much simpler audit trail.

-How do I maximize maximize full and open competition with RFQs?
+How do I maximize full and open competition with RFQs?

 By increasing your small purchase threshold, you empower your procurement team to receive quotes from a broader pool of vendors competing for your business.
 Over 800 government agencies use GovQuote to instantly get matched with companies that sell the products and/or services they request, making it simple for buyers to fulfill RFQs with ease.